modrobert/SecureChatAnywhere/README.md

 results where the plaintext can't be read.

-If you wish to compile and run the program yourself instead of using the precompiled jar file, then use these commands:
+If you wish to compile and run the program yourself instead of using the precompiled jar file, then use the following commands.

 Compile:
 javac SecureChatAnywhere.java